hbk91/2021StudyNotes/Microsoft_Excel.md

   - **Rows:** Similar to columns.
 Rows and Columns give you a 2-D breakdown of your data.
 You can add sub-fields too within rows and columns
   - **Values:** This is the column whose summary (Sum, Count, Average) you wish to see in the table (example: Sales, Orders)
   - **Filters:** This is at a macro level, above the Pivot table itself, to filter the entire data for one or more values of a column.
 For example: You want your table to show the sales figures of only Northeast region, broken down by Industry, and Years.
 Then, you can put a FILTER for region, and select Northeast.
 In COLUMN you can put Industries, in ROWS you can put Order Dates, and in VALUES you can select Sales.

+## Data Tables:

+- **You can create Data Tables, via Alt+H+T.** It will apply some sort of formatting by default.
+If you wish, **remove the formatting via, Alt+JT+S+C.**
+- Data Tables create a structured table, out of your data stored as a table.
+Then you can refer to these tables by their names, and column names elsewhere.
+- Other benefits include, **automatic totals/average/count/etc.** in the last row via **Ctrl+Shift+T**.
+Filtering/sorting etc. is much easier.
+- **Data Table Referencing:** Data_Table_Name[Column_Name]

+## Data Table Relationships / Excel's Internal Data Model:

+- **Overview:** If you have multiple Data Tables, then we can define relationships between them.
+By relationship, I mean that one table has one column that has unique values (such as name of states and the region to which each belongs), while the other table has a column that repeatedly uses the names of those states (such as a table containing record of sales in different states).
+Now, we don't need to ~~VLOOKUP~~/Index-Match, region from the Regions data-table to the Sales data-table.
+We can define the relationship between them using the State column in both the tables. **Such relationships only work if one of the data-table has unique values.**
+- **How to do:** Alt+A+DM+A, then you can define the relationship.
+- **Excel's Internal Data Model:** The relationships above get stored in Excel's Internal Data Model.
+We can excess the Internal Data Model via, Alt+A+DM.
+If we have a very large dataset running into millions of rows, then we can't get that into a spreadsheet.
+We need to load that directly into the Internal Data Model.

+## Power Pivots:

+- **Create Power Pivots via Alt+N+V+D** These are more powerful versions of Pivot Tables.
+We can build them using columns from different tables, provided the relationships between different tables have been defined as explained in the Data Table Relationships section above.

 ## Database Functions: